Materials Accepted at Spokane County's Transfer Stations

 Not accepted as paint recycling: (Accepted as HHW, weekends only):

 Paint thinners, mineral spirits, solvents, aerosol paints (spray paint), auto and marine paints, art and craft paints, caulking compounds, epoxies, glues, adhesives, paint additives, colorants, tints, resins, wood preservatives (containing pesticides), roof patch and repair, asphalt, tar bitumen-based products, 2 component coatings, deck cleaners, traffic and road marking paints, Industrial Maintenance coatings, OEM paints and finishes, containers that are leaking or empty.

 - Household Hazardous Waste (HHW): visit our Household Hazardous Waste page for more information.
 HHW is only accepted on Saturdays and Sundays at the North and Valley Transfer Stations.
 For more information on HHW drop-off at the WTE facility, visit the City of Spokane's WTE page.
 Some recent changes to the HHW program and the North and Valley Transfer Stations:

-- There will be a 5 gallon limit for individual HHW material types per day (Example: 5 gallons of oil, 5 gallons of oil based paint, 5 gallons of antifreeze)
+- There will be a 5 gallon limit for individual HHW material types per day (Example: 5 gallons of oil or 5 gallons of antifreeze)

 - No commercial material